 It is rare to see the Police personnel saluting the dead anywhere.
 Why they do not even remove their caps as depicted in the movies.
-From where did this ‘Cap Off’ tradition begin from?
+From where did this ‘Cap Off’ tradition begin?

 History of removing headgear as a mark of respect can be traced back to the days of the knights, wearing helmets that covered their heads.
-They would lift their visors to show their faces to their monarchs. superiors and friends as a sign of respect.
-They used their right hand to lift their visors to show that it did not contain a weapon as most soldiers were right handed.
+They lifted their visors to show their faces to their monarchs. superiors and friends as a sign of respect.
+They used their right hand to lift their visors to show that it did not hold a weapon as most soldiers were right handed.

 This practice quickly caught on.
-Later, the helmet or hat became a part of the soldier’s uniform and thus it began to be thought of as disrespectful to take it off.
-It is surely a lot dangerous to take off a helmet in battle with gunfire and other shrapnel flying around.
+Later, the helmet or hat became a part of the soldier’s uniform and thus it began to be thought to be disrespectful to take it off.
+It is a lot dangerous to take off a helmet in battle with gunfire and other shrapnel flying around.
 The salute with the right hand now replaced the gesture of lifting the visor or removing the headgear.

 By the 20th century, hats were pretty much worn by everyone in the West when they went outdoors, as it kept the sun off in the summer and kept the head warm in the winter.
 In addition to this, in the cities there was an amazing amount of industrial dirt and grime and the hats were good for keeping the dirt off the head and out of the hair.

 Men’s hats are easily removed, but women’s hats with ribbons, bows, flowers and other decorations can be quite a task to remove, especially if they are anchored with hatpins, messing up their hairdos.
 Hence, only the men were expected to remove their hats as a mark of respect.
 Proper hat etiquette defines that while removing the hat, the lining should never show, for obvious reasons.
 One must always hold the hat in such a way that the outside is all that is visible.